dtinth/pptraas/README.md

 - Emojis
 - Font smoothing

-This project aims to solve these issues, expose a simple API, and package all of that into a Docker image.
+This project aims to solve these issues, expose a simple API, and package all of that into a Docker image that you can deploy into serverless container platforms (like [Google Cloud Run](https://cloud.google.com/run/) or [Azure Container Apps](https://azure.microsoft.com/en-us/pricing/details/container-apps/)) or just run on your own server.

 ## Building image